mozaik-association/mozaik/docs/Contacts Module.md

 - All the general information about each contact (members, supporters, all other contacts)
 - The interests & competencies of each contact
 - The participations of each member (interactions with the organization)
-- The management of co-residencies
+- The management of duplicates and co-residencies
 - Memberships lines
 - Membership fees
 - Membership renewals